smeredith/smeredith.github.io/_drafts/interface.md

 I should have made the dimensions of the board slightly smaller so that it would fit inside the ridges on the lid of the case.
 This would have made snipping the header pins unnecessary, and I will make this change on the next revision of the board.

-## Project Motivation

-The DRA-30 uses a GPIO on the Cmedia CM119A sound card chip for PTT.
-This works fine for Vara FM and SoundModem.
-But I wanted to use Fldigi and Direwolf on Windows, but neither supported this method of PTT.
-So the motivation for this project was adding a serial port so that the software could assert RTS to trigger PTT.
-Most software supports this scheme.

-I also wanted VOX as a last resort in case I wanted to use some software that doesn't support either of the methods described above.
-As of yet I haven't needed it, but the circuitry is implemented and it works.

 ## Microcontroller

 There is also an Attiny84 microcontroller on the board.